 Fish Creek Falls National Recreation Trail is located 3.5 miles outside the main street of Steamboat Springs.
-It’s 6 mile long trail, with 10% average grade, and one of the most popular in Steamboat.
-Spacious parking area is available and waiting for excited hikers- a $5 fee for an all day parking must be paid.
+It’s a 6-mile long trail with a 10% average grade, and one of the most popular in Steamboat.
+A spacious parking area is available and waiting for excited hikers, whoever there is a fee.

-Intermediate hikers would like to explore more of the Fish Creek Falls National Recreation Trail by crossing the bridge and climbing the canyon wall, a 2.5 mile one way hike from the base to witness another waterfall.
-The way is steep so people are reminded to be extra careful especially on winter season.
+Intermediate hikers would like to explore more of the Fish Creek Falls National Recreation Trail by crossing the bridge and climbing the canyon wall, a 2.5-mile one-way hike from the base to witness another waterfall.
+The way is steep so people are reminded to be extra careful especially during the winter season.

 To proceed to the Upper Fish Creek Fall Trail, cross another bridge, a glimpse of Steamboat Springs lying under the valley will welcome hikers.
 Follow the trail for another ten minutes to reach the peak with a natural resting area.
 This is where the stunning Upper Fall is located.